ccp5UK/dl-poly/documentation/source/UserManual/construction_and_execution/ewald_precision.rst

    inefficient performance!

 ..
 [1]
-   **Important note**: As the SPME method substitues the standard Ewald the values of ``kmaxa``, ``kmaxb`` and ``kmaxc`` are the double of those in the prescription of the standard Ewald since they specify the sides of a cube, not a radius of convergence.
+   **Important note**: As the SPME method substitues internally the standard Ewald the values of ``kmaxa``, ``kmaxb`` and ``kmaxc`` are the double of those in the prescription of the standard Ewald since they specify the sides of a cube, not a radius of convergence.